fincham/arpitraryd/README.md

 yet, but you run this code at your own risk.
 This package is released in to the public domain.

-This package depends on [SCAPY](http://www.secdev.org/projects/scapy/) and doesn't actually work with the current SCAPY release :(
+This package depends on [SCAPY](http://www.secdev.org/projects/scapy/).